fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 code directly on a computer.

-This report is written from the point of view of someone who has some machine learning experience with Ptyhon or R, TensorFlow and Keras.
-It highlights differences in the development environment, the development workflow and the runtime environment.
+This report is written from the point of view of someone who has some machine learning experience with Ptyhon or R, TensorFlow and Keras, but little or not experience with JavaScript and web development.

+The report highlights differences in the development environment, the development workflow, the runtime environment and the production environemnt.

 With that in mind, the items investigated for this report are listed below.